tmehtiyev2019/llm-api-tm/README.md

 - To develop standardized testing and evaluation criteria for comparing different LLMs.
 - To investigate the impact of various prompt structures on the performance of LLMs in this specific application.

-## Planned Approach
+## Approach
 - **LLM Selection and Integration:** Identify and select a range of LLMs for experimentation, including OpenAI's models.
-- **Function Calling Schema Development:** Plan to define function calling schemas that the LLMs can use to structure their responses, mimicking the process of API calls.
+- **Function Calling Schema Development:** Define function calling schemas that the LLMs can use to structure their responses, mimicking the process of API calls.
 - **Comparative Analysis Methodology:** Outline the methodology for a comparative analysis of the selected LLMs.
 - **Testing and Evaluation Framework:** Develop a framework for standardized testing and evaluation of LLMs.
 - **Prompt Structure Experiments:** Design experiments to test the effectiveness of different prompt structures across various LLMs.

-## Future Steps
-- **Implementation:** Once the planning phase is complete, the project will move towards the implementation of the concepts outlined.
-- **Documentation and Examples:** Provide detailed documentation and example use cases once the implementation begins.
-- **Community Feedback:** Seek community feedback and contributions to refine and enhance the project.